davidalovell/studio/README.md

 # To do

 ## Next
-- Integrate this with digitone
+- Integrate script with digitone

 ## Music
 - Turn on norns tape!!!